davdai01/nerdtree-zos-plugin/README.md

   mainframe whenever you save it in Vim
 * if you are editing JCL file, you can submit this directly to mainframe from Vim using command :JCLSubmit
+* You can also view or delete the job output